lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

 ## Part 1 - AI Bubble Analysis (Price vs Reality Check)

+In the current AI-driven market cycle, the primary imperative for analysis is decoupling exuberant stock price performance from realized revenue growth.
+As capital flows into AI industry at an unprecedented scale, market valuations have frequently detached from the fundamental capacity of entities to generate earnings.

+The report defines the “AI Value Gap” as the quantitative delta between a company’s indexed market valuation (price growth) and its fundamental top-line performance (revenue growth).
+By isolating this delta, we can distinguish between entities supported by operational scaling and those buoyed by speculative sentiment.

+### Dataset:
+-    Yahoo Finance Library - Stock Price
+-    Official Website Stock - Stock Revenue

 ## Part 2 - Overlay Strategy: Dot-com vs AI